 Reset Windows Firewall:

 If you want to reset all manual settings which are misconfigured on Windows Firewall, you can use your command prompt.
 To restore default settings you can use given below command:

 Export/ Import Firewall Configuration:

-If you fully configured your firewall with required configurations, then it’s a good idea to export the current configuration to a file so that you can restore the original configuration whenever required.
-To export current settings you can follow below commands:
+If you fully configured your firewall with the required configurations, then it’s a good idea to export the current configuration to a file so that you can restore the original configuration whenever required.
+To export current settings you can follow the below commands:

 netsh advfirewall export “C:\temp\WFconfiguration.wfw”